hilyin/borg-backup-script/README.md

-Script to manage automated BorgBackup with simple scheduling.
+This script manages automated BorgBackup with simple scheduling, ensuring the key is not stored persistently on the system.
+It requires manual activation.

-Prompts for passphrase, calculates next run time, performs backup, and logs hourly status updates.
+The script will prompt for a passphrase, calculate the next run time, perform the backup, and log hourly status updates.

-Run within screen or tmux to avoid accidently closing session.
-Use a user with full permissions to the files.
+To avoid accidentally closing the session, run the script within screen or tmux.
+Use a user account that has full permissions to the files.